openresty/lua-nginx-module/README.markdown

     ngx.ctx = { foo = 32, bar = 54 }

 ngx.location.capture
 --------------------
 **syntax:** *res = ngx.location.capture(uri, options?)*

 **context:** *rewrite_by_lua*, access_by_lua*, content_by_lua**

-Issue a synchronous but still non-blocking "nginx subrequest" using `uri`.
+Issue a synchronous but still non-blocking *Nginx Subrequest* using `uri`.

-Nginx subrequests provide a powerful way to make non-blocking internal requests to other locations configured with disk file directory or *any* other nginx C modules like
-`ngx_proxy`, `ngx_fastcgi`, `ngx_memc`,
+Nginx subrequests provide a powerful way to make non-blocking internal requests to other locations configured with disk file directory or *any* other nginx C modules like `ngx_proxy`, `ngx_fastcgi`, `ngx_memc`, `ngx_postgres`, `ngx_drizzle`, and even `ngx_lua` itself and etc etc etc.
-`ngx_postgres`,
-`ngx_drizzle`, and even `ngx_lua` itself and etc etc etc.

 Also note that subrequests just mimic the HTTP interface but there's *no* extra HTTP/TCP traffic *nor* IPC involved.
 Everything works internally, efficiently, on the C level.

 Subrequests are completely different from HTTP 301/302 redirection (via `ngx.redirect`) and internal redirection (via `ngx.exec`).